 -You might end up with duplicates of gifts from other guests

-Ultimately, the decision to have or not have a wedding registry is up to you and your partner.
-There are pros and cons to both choices, so it’s important to weigh them carefully and make a decision that feels best for you!
+Ultimately, deciding whether to have a wedding registry is up to you and your partner.
+Both choices have pros and cons, so it’s important to weigh them carefully and make a decision that feels best for you!

 What do you do if you don’t have a wedding registry?

-If you are not having a wedding registry then it’s important to communicate this to your friends and family.
+If you do not have a wedding registry, it’s important to communicate this to your friends and family.
 You can do this by putting it on the invitation or mentioning it in person when people ask about where they can find one!
-If someone is still unsure of what would make an appropriate gift for such an occasion, consider suggesting some ideas like donating to your favorite charity, giving them cash or gift cards instead of physical items.
+If someone is still unsure what would make an appropriate gift for such an occasion, consider suggesting some ideas, like donating to your favorite charity or giving them cash or gift cards instead of physical items.

-If you’re not having a wedding registry and someone asks where they can find one, here’s what we recommend: Tell them that there isn’t one available online but if they’d like more information on gifts then please let us know!
+If you’re not having a wedding registry and someone asks where they can find one, here’s what we recommend: Tell them that there isn’t one available online, but if they’d like more information on gifts, please let us know!
 If this doesn’t suffice, you can always give them the website or contact info for where they can find your honeymoon fund or list of items.

-Do what feels best for you and your partner when it comes to wedding registries – there are pros and cons to both choices!
+Do what feels best for you and your partner regarding wedding registries – both choices have pros and cons!
 No matter what you decide, be sure to communicate it clearly to your guests!

 No Problem!
 Here’s What To Do Instead

 You’re planning for the big day and looking at your wedding registry.
 It’s not quite what you expected.
 There are so many options and choices to make!
-Not only that, but how will all these gifts fit into your small home?
+Not only that but how will all these gifts fit into your small home?
 What if they don’t like any of them?
-Don’t worry: we’ve got some alternative ideas that will help you get everything on your list without having a wedding registry!
+Don’t worry: we have some alternative ideas to help you get everything on your list without having a wedding registry!